The best domes in Alberta

 (1)

 Welcome to a unique camping experience located inside of Plamondon Whitesands Campground Resort.
 Situated on the picturesque west shore of Lac La Biche Lake, providing a tranquil lakefront escape.
 Minutes away from the charming town of Plamondon and a short drive to Lac La Biche, offering easy access to local attractions and events.
-The dome has 1 queen size bed.
-This is an off grid experience with minimal electricity.
-Bathroom and shower facilities are located within the park.
-The space This beautiful geodesic dome has a queen bed, mini fridge, Keurig coffee maker and indoor heater/ fan.
-Guests will enjoy bed linens, pillows, blankets.
-On site public shower facilities, bring your own towels and soaps. please bring your own drinking water, cookware and utensils.
-Limited electricity is available usb charging ports are available.
-Guest access Guest to arrive and go to main entrance trailer to check in with park manager to receive keys and further instructions
+Lakefront views.
+The dome has 1 queen size bed, futon, microwave, mini fridge, coffee maker, propane bbq and fire pit Bathroom and shower facilities are located within the park.
+The space This beautiful geodesic dome has a queen bed, mini fridge, Keurig coffee maker and indoor heater/ fan, futon Guests will enjoy bed linens, pillows, blankets.
+On site public shower facilities, bring your own towels and soaps. please bring your own drinking water, cookware and utensils. free wifi usb charging ports are available.
+No Pets Guest access Guest to arrive and go to main entrance trailer to check in with park manager to receive keys and further instructions

 Toilets